espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 The NVS Encryption is enabled by default when :doc:`Flash Encryption <../../security/flash-encryption>` is enabled.
 This is done because Wi-Fi driver stores credentials (like SSID and passphrase) in the default NVS partition.
 It is important to encrypt them as default choice if platform level encryption is already enabled.

 For using NVS encryption, the partition table must contain the :ref:`nvs_key_partition`.
-Two partition tables containing the :ref:`nvs_key_partition` are provided for NVS encryption under the partition table option (menuconfig->Partition Table).
+Two partition tables containing the :ref:`nvs_key_partition` are provided for NVS encryption under the partition table option (``menuconfig`` > ``Partition Table``).
 They can be selected with the project configuration menu (``idf.py menuconfig``).
 Please refer to the example :example:`security/flash_encryption` for how to configure and use NVS encryption feature.

 .. _nvs_key_partition:

 NVS Key Partition
 ^^^^^^^^^^^^^^^^^

 An application requiring NVS encryption support needs to be compiled with a key-partition of the type `data` and subtype `key`.
 This partition should be marked as `encrypted` and its size should be the minimum partition size (4KB).
 Refer to :doc:`Partition Tables <../../api-guides/partition-tables>` for more details.
-Two additional partition tables which contain the :ref:`nvs_key_partition` are provided under the partition table option (menuconfig->Partition Table).
+Two additional partition tables which contain the :ref:`nvs_key_partition` are provided under the partition table option (``menuconfig`` > ``Partition Table``).
 They can be directly used for :ref:`nvs_encryption`.
 The structure of these partitions is depicted below.

 .. highlight:: none